lumeron/Torchbug-godot/README.txt

 Run Steps (if not using executable file):

- 1) Extract source zip
+ 1) Extract source zip or download code from jam-cutoff branch of git repository
  2) Install or download Godot (standalone launcher available on Godot website)
  3) Open Godot
  4) Import Project (point to project.godot file in extracted folder in step 1)
  5) Run project